-Students that wish to drop one course and/or add another can do so without financial or academic penalty within ten (10) calendar days of the start of the semester; however, in no instance can a course be dropped or added after the course end date.
-Dropping or switching courses during the prescribed period may have serious consequences for academic progress and for financial aid eligibility.
+Students that wish to drop one course and/or add another can do so without financial or academic penalty within ten (10) calendar days of the start of the semester (with the exception of courses scheduled for Studio Week); however, in no instance can a course be dropped or added after the course end date.
+Students that wish to drop or add a Studio Week course can do so without financial or academic penalty within one (1) calendar day of the start of the semester.
+Switching courses during the prescribed period may have serious consequences for academic progress and for financial aid eligibility.
 Approval from the Dean of Academic Affairs or Associate Dean is required.